z5267282/mve/README.md

 The generator will get the file names inside `cfg.SOURCE` and store them inside `remaining.json` .
 + File names **without** leading folders are stored

+If cfg.SOURCE does not exist the program terminates with exit code `NO_SOURCE_FOLDER` .

+If `remaining.json` does exist, and the list it contains is not empty, the program terminates with exit code `FILES_REMAINING` .

 If `remaining.json` does not exist, it is **created**.

-If it does exist, and the list it contains is not empty, the program terminates with exit code `ern.FILES_REMAINING` .

 If the list is empty, it is **overwritten**.